 What could be better than a return of Joanna Dark on a brand-new Xbox 360 console?
 Well, anything but this apparently.
 I booted up Perfect Dark Zero and I was really confused.

 This was nowhere near the same vibe as Perfect Dark.
-The controls were wonky, graphics cartoony and silly, the AI was dumb as a rock, and the game is just plain boring.
+The controls were wonky, the graphics cartoony and silly, the AI was dumb as a rock, and the game is just plain boring.

 Sonic the Hedgehog (2006)